 TCLI Foundation is a registered non-profit organization in Canada focused on providing solutions to mitigate against existing community gaps by providing educational and social programming with three core foundational pillars – financial stability, quality education and safe health practices.
 TCLI Foundation is geared towards effecting societal changes through literature, arts and culture.
 Building a strong community and reinforcing shared spaces to aid one another, towards strength, freedom, independence and satisfaction.

 We are here for you, take a step with us, and let’s sail together on this journey of good health, quality education and financial stability.

-Virtual book club for kids aged 5-11 years to develop the culture of reading among the children.
-This involves some reading exercises for kids, reading sessions by kids, interaction, and better local, national and international exposure through journeying with books.
-Books are read from our digital library: www.tclilibrary.com
+The virtual book club is for kids aged 5-11 years to develop their reading culture.
+This involves some reading exercises by the kids, interactions, and better local, national and international exposure through journeying with books.
+These books are read from our digital library: www.tclilibrary.com

 Our Virtual Summer Camp provides social activities, games, intercultural experience, academic opportunities, field trips, sports and much more for the kids.